omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - remove_coaches_from_athlets.html
 - request_list.html

-## functionality completed on 10/14/19
+## functionality completed on 10/15/19
-- edited personal_record_list.html for betting spacing
-- fixed if statement on personal_record_detail
-- moved if statement about if coach on personal_record_list view to after context formation
-- changed creategeneralworkout form label of workout scaling
-- added hide/show capability for day variation on nsuns 531 creation
+- fixed create result issue for non 1+ days
+- adding padding to multiple pages

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.